 Getting divorced: a client’s tale

 As a family lawyer, I feel incredibly privileged to publish this post.
-I have written before about representing clients who are coping with serious health issues.
-None of us are machines and it can be very hard to sit, calmly, across the table from someone who is fighting a life or death battle, as well as a divorce.
+I have written before about representing clients who are coping with serious health issues while getting divorced.
+None of us are machines and it can be very hard to sit, calmly, across the table from someone who is fighting a life or death battle, as well as a getting a divorce.
 I have to keep my professional mask firmly in place, no matter how upset for the client I may be feeling inside.
 Life can be as cruel as it is wonderful, but I know that my client wouldn’t thank me for showing emotion.
 I do what I am expected to do – my job – and I do it as professionally as I can.

 Cases are concluded, files are sent into storage and clients move on with their lives.
 As lawyers, we know exactly what we have achieved for each client, but we don’t always know how well we have done.